 Open Music Initiative

-The Open Music Initiative (OMI) is a nonprofit initiative of Berklee College of Music, founded by Berklee's Institute for Creative Entrepreneurship (BerkleeICE), in partnership with the MIT Media Lab and a number of other leading media industry and academic institutions.
-OMI's goal is to identify gaps in the music ecosystem that, when corrected, would result in additional compensation flowing to music creators and contributors.
+The Open Music Initiative is a nonprofit initiative of Berklee College of Music, founded by Berklee's Institute for Creative Entrepreneurship (BerkleeICE), in partnership with the MIT Media Lab and a number of other leading media industry and academic institutions.
+Open Music's goal is to identify gaps in the music ecosystem that, when corrected, would result in additional compensation flowing to music creators and contributors.

 The Open Music Initiative exists to create an open-source protocol for the uniform identification of music rights holders and creators, in order to assure proper compensation for all creators, performers, and rights holders of music.